-La Colaborativa seeks to transform Chelsea from the epicenter of the COVID-19 pandemic to a model of health equity through effective community participation and response.
+La Colaborativa was a leader in transforming Chelsea from the epicenter of the COVID-19 pandemic to a model of health equity through effective community participation and response.
 Chelsea, like other Gateway Cities, was disproportionately and devastatingly impacted by the pandemic.
-We must recover in innovative, equitable, and inclusive ways.
+We led with innovation to ensure equitable, and inclusive access to testing, vaccines, and community education.

 La Colaborativa is applying what we’ve learned from pandemic response/emergency initiatives to develop an emerging model for health distribution to other social determinants of health.
 We went from a COVID hotspot to one of the leading high-risk cities in the state in terms of vaccination rates.
-With our distinct approach that is culturally relevant, community based, and built on existing community assets, we can modify community behavior in multiple areas – including and far beyond virus prevention.
-This includes increasing food security, housing security, economic stability, mental wellness, healthy eating, physical fitness and more.
+With our distinct approach that is culturally relevant, community-based, and built on existing community assets, we can modify community behavior in multiple areas – including and far beyond virus prevention.
+This includes increasing food security, housing security, economic stability, mental wellness, access to healthcare services, healthy eating, physical fitness and more.

 Current Health Initiatives